 - Examples of the data you're indexing or searching (if relevant to your problem)

 - Prior research you have done and your desired result

 The text editor tools are your friend.
-Use the Code Sample button to wrap any sample code, data, search strings, or conf file stanzas in a code box to render special characters properly.
-If you are including snippets of code within a sentence, enclose it with back-ticks (`).
+Use the insert/edit code sample to properly format sample code, data, search strings, or conf file stanzas in a code box to render special characters properly.

 Resolving your post

-After you receive an answer with a working solution to your question, please resolve your post by clicking "Accept" directly below the answer that solved your problem.
-This will make it easier for other users with the same issue to find the solution when searching for answers.
+After you receive an answer with a working solution to your question, resolve your post by clicking Accept as Solution directly below the answer that solved your problem.
+This makes it easier for other users with the same issue to find the solution when they search for answers on the site.

 How to answer a question